 After graduating from the one-year training program, we ask for a two-year service commitment.
 Yearly tour requirements may vary depending on your chosen status, and the High will work with you to match your tour preferences and availability to the needs of the Museum and our visitors.
 Exhibition training continues weekly or bi-weekly for the duration of your service as a docent.

 The High Museum of Art depends on its docent volunteers to be the Museum's "face" to its visitors.
 Docents create memorable experiences for visitors ranging in age from kindergarten students to seniors.
 More than 100 docents collectively conduct about 1200 tours each year.
 In addition to tours at the Museum, docents can also share their art knowledge through presentations at local community centers.

 Docents for the High Museum of Art typically have a background in education or similar fields.
 They share a strong sense of camaraderie, and enjoy the personal enrichment that comes through the academic training they receive and the pleasure in passing their knowledge along to others.
-We are currently seeking applications for docents who would serve on weekends and evenings.

 The application process for the 2013-2014 group of docents is currently closed.
 The next recruitment process will commence Spring 2015.

 If you'd like to be involved with the museum immediately, you may contact the High Museum Volunteer Coordinator

 or by phone at 404-733-4540 to learn about volunteer opportunities such as lecture greeters or education studio volunteers.